AnishPatel526/FlowTask/README.md

 ## Deployment

-The app can be deployed to services like Heroku, Render or Vercel.
-For example, to deploy the backend on Render:

-1. Create a new **Web Service** on Render pointing to the `backend` folder.
-2. Configure the build command as `npm install` and the start command as `npm start`.
-3. Add the environment variables defined in `.env.example` in the Render dashboard.

-For the frontend, you can deploy to Vercel by linking the `frontend` folder and using the default React build script.
+Deploy the backend to your preferred Node host (Render, Railway, Fly.io, etc.) and point it at a managed PostgreSQL instance.
+Use `npm install` for the build command and `npm start` for the run command.
+Remember to copy the environment variables from `.env`.

+For the frontend, run `npm run build` and serve the compiled assets from a static host such as Vercel, Netlify, or an S3 bucket behind a CDN.

+## Next steps

+- Hook up `backend/google.js` to the Google Calendar API to push deadlines automatically.
+- Persist whiteboard snapshots so teams can revisit previous drawings.
+- Add authentication if you plan to run this outside of trusted teammates.

 **ENJOY!!!!**